Business Risks

 Risk Scenarios

-• Financing risks emerge from financial market volatility affecting access to capital and borrowing, and from company performance influencing borrowing costs.
+• Financing risks could emerge from financial market volatility affecting access to capital and borrowing, and from company performance influencing borrowing costs.
 Deteriorating company performance and changes in the financial market environment potentially narrow financing options.

 • Tax burden may increase through changes in applicable tax laws or interpretations across global jurisdictions.
 Deferred tax asset valuations may require reassessment due to changing business conditions or organizational restructuring.